 It is already clear that there are competing organizational strategies, e.g., completely decentralized peer-to-peer communities such as bot-nets at one extreme versus centrally controlled hierarchical IT structures at the other extreme, with Map/Reduce server farms and Grid architectures emerging in between.
 And there are competing notions of how messaging should work, e.g., heavyweight SOA (which may sink under its load of complexity) versus lighter weight AJAX (which may fail to scale well).
 We also have competing vendors, each pushing the idea that what they sell is just what is needed for the future.
 Don't believe them!

-Most of all, we have competing visions of how the evolving computing infrastructure will interact with evolving business and cultural systems that use these computing systems.
+Most of all, we have competing visions of how the evolving computing infrastructure will interact with evolving business, social and cultural systems that use computing.
 That is, different visions of what happens where the silicon meets the flesh.
-The digerati imagine cyborg-like symbiosis in which people are festooned with wearable or implantable computers that aid them in all manner of normal social interactions (or, perhaps, insulates them from normal human interaction).
-Google Glass is one such, and it is creating considerable controversy.
-There are neo-Luddites who imagine that we can 'keep computers in their place' which, presumably, is somewhere far from those who hold such views.
+The digerati imagine cyborg-like symbiosis in which people are festooned with wearable or implantable computers that "supplement" or perhaps hinder normal social interactions.
+Google Glass, for example, created considerable controversy because it turned normal interactions into something other.
+And there are neo-Luddites who imagine that we can 'keep computers in their place' which, presumably, is somewhere far from those who hold such views.
 And there are neo-fascists (or those who fear them) who note that every move we make and thought we voice can now be surveilled by ever-present cameras, microphones, and RFID tracking devices or by monitoring phone and Internet data capture.
 Edward Snowden's revelations support such concerns.
 However what all of these controversial ideas share is a lack of understanding that the evolution of computing is already beyond our control.
 The coevolution of complex computing systems interacting with human social, political and economic systems already has a life of its own.